TedTschopp/tedt.org/_posts/blog-posts/2006-12-20-shadows_and_sym.md

 Many people who get to know me soon find out that I&rsquo;m a lover of things that are fantastic.&nbsp; I was first introduced to the worlds of the imagination when my mother use to read to me the books that had won Newbery awards.&nbsp; I can still remember _Island of the Blue Dolphins_, _Mrs.
 Frisby and the Rats of NIHM_, and _A Wrinkle in Time_.&nbsp; In these she would sprinkled Chronicles of Narnia and the Hobbit.&nbsp; It should be no wonder that I adore stories of strange beasts and noble kings.&nbsp; If I ever met a talking rodent my first thought would not be to question my sanity, but to question my new friend if he had ever heard of [Reepicheep](http://en.wikipedia.org/wiki/Reepicheep).&nbsp;

-As I have grown older I have gravitated towards individuals who also have a love for these things.&nbsp; In some of these people, instead of finding that same &ldquo;childish&rdquo; love of the new&nbsp;I find they resonate with the perversity and darkness that the author mentions above.&nbsp; I had never thought of the descent into perversity and darkness as a process that started with the love of Romanticism.&nbsp; But&nbsp;I can&rsquo;t help shake statements above.&nbsp; It starts to explain the reason why so many fellow fanboy and girls struggle with some very dark and deviant behaviours.&nbsp;
+As I have grown older I have gravitated towards individuals who also have a love for these things.&nbsp; In some of these people, instead of finding that same &ldquo;childish&rdquo; love of the new&nbsp;I find they resonate with the perversity and darkness that the author mentions above.&nbsp; I had never thought of the descent into perversity and darkness as a process that started with the love of Romanticism.&nbsp; But&nbsp;I can&rsquo;t help shake statements above.&nbsp; It starts to explain the reason why so many fellow fanboy and girls struggle with some very dark and deviant behaviors.&nbsp;

 Over the years, I have read and watched some very dark and strange things in the hope of reconnecting with the feelings I got when I first heard that there was a hobbit who lived in a hole in the ground.&nbsp; After a while I realized the foolishness in exploring more adult and darker themed fictions which were said to match my age or demographic.&nbsp; I realized that I was chasing shadows.&nbsp; I would stare at the shapes and marvel how they twisted.&nbsp; I would revel in the way they could make me shudder.&nbsp;

 I look back on those days in amazement and wonder.
-How could I be so chilish, when I was thinking I was so adult.&nbsp; It wasn&rsquo;t the dark shadows that were so fascinating.&nbsp; It wasn&rsquo;t their twisting and writhing that was so hypnotizing.&nbsp;&nbsp;It&rsquo;s not the shadows that&nbsp;are so finely detailed, its the symbols and shapes that cast the shadows that hold the intricacies.&nbsp;&nbsp;&nbsp;It&rsquo;s not that the shadows slither, it&rsquo;s an illusion caused by the shapes and symbols as they bow down and worship the light.&nbsp; As life moves towards its conculsion, I&rsquo;m finding that what is really facinating is the light who is&nbsp;the Father of the lights, with whom there is no variation, or shadow of turning.
+How could I be so childish, when I was thinking I was so adult.&nbsp; It wasn&rsquo;t the dark shadows that were so fascinating.&nbsp; It wasn&rsquo;t their twisting and writhing that was so hypnotizing.&nbsp;&nbsp;It&rsquo;s not the shadows that&nbsp;are so finely detailed, its the symbols and shapes that cast the shadows that hold the intricacies.&nbsp;&nbsp;&nbsp;It&rsquo;s not that the shadows slither, it&rsquo;s an illusion caused by the shapes and symbols as they bow down and worship the light.&nbsp; As life moves towards its conclusion, I&rsquo;m finding that what is really fascinating is the light who is&nbsp;the Father of the lights, with whom there is no variation, or shadow of turning.